shamalja/filestack-snippets/content/blogs/image-hosting-api-for-ecommerce/README.md

 #### Python 3
 `python -m http.server 8000`

-Then, visit `http://localhost:8000` in your browser.

-OR

 #### Node.js
 `npx http-server`

-Visit `http://127.0.0.1:8080` in your browser or use the address displayed in your terminal.
+Then, open your browser and visit `http://localhost:8000` or the address displayed in your terminal.

 ### 3. Replace the Filestack API Key